Massive star cluster formation I. High star formation efficiency while resolving feedback of individual stars: Stellar modifications

 When a sink progresses through the list of stellar masses it will form, stars with masses under $M_{\rm agg}$ are put aside until the sum of their masses is above $M_{\rm agg}$.
 Then a star particle is formed with the summed mass.
 Figure~\ref{fig:m_agg} shows the reduction in number of stars formed in a cloud for a given agglomerate mass.
-For our choice of 4~M$_\odot$, we only have $~10\%$ of the stars undergoing gravitational interactions compared to the case with no agglomeration.
-This reduces our N-body execution time by a factor of somewhere between the $10 \log 10$ expected for the tree and $10^3$ expected for the direct N portion of the \textsc{petar} algorithm.
-Note that the feedback from these low-mass stars is shown in Appendix~\ref{subsec:feedback} to be negligible compared to that of the higher-mass stars, and in any case \textsc{torch} currently only models the feedback from stars $\ge 8\rm\, M_\odot$ as we neglect jets and the ionizing radiation from such low mass stars is negligible.
+For our choice of 4~M$_\odot$, we only had $~10\%$ of the stars undergoing gravitational interactions compared to the case with no agglomeration.
+This reduced our N-body execution time by a factor of somewhere between the $10 \log 10$ expected for the tree and $10^3$ expected for the direct N portion of the \textsc{petar} algorithm.
+We note that the feedback from these low-mass stars is shown in Appendix~\ref{subsec:feedback} to be negligible compared to that of the higher-mass stars, and in any case the current \textsc{torch} version does not model feedback from stars $<8\rm\, M_\odot$ as we neglect jets, while the ionizing radiation from such low-mass stars is negligible.
+In this study, we further limited feedback to only come from stars $\ge 20\rm\, M_\odot$ as we discuss in the next subsection.
 The primary missing contribution from low-mass stars physically is their mutual gravitational interactions, which could potentially lead to the ejection of some fraction of them.
-However, the dynamics driven by those low-mass stars is also expected to be negligible in comparison to the effect of gas and more massive stars in the cluster. \textsc{torch} simulations with no mass agglomeration were done by \citet{Cournoyer-Cloutier2023MNRAS.521.1338C}, and in analyzing the morphology of clusters they found that the gravitational effects of the gas dominate over any stellar dynamics effect for the overall evolution of the cluster while it remains embedded.
+However, the dynamics driven by those low-mass stars is also expected to be negligible in comparison to the effect of gas and more massive stars in the cluster. \textsc{torch} simulations with no mass agglomeration were done by \citet{Cournoyer-Cloutier2023MNRAS.521.1338C}, and in analyzing the morphology of clusters they find that the gravitational effects of the gas dominate over any stellar dynamics effect for the overall evolution of the cluster while it remains embedded.

-\subsection{Feedback Mass Limit}
+\subsection{Feedback mass limit}